 TRANSPLANTED ORGANS CAN BE DONATED AGAIN

 A new, emerging practice in transplantation allows for the successful transplantation of an organ in more than one recipient.
 This means a transplant recipient could be an organ donor.
-Last year, Doctor Jeffrey Veale, director of the UCLA Kidney Exchange Program made news for successfully transplanting a healthy kidney into a second patient.
+Recently, Doctor Jeffrey Veale, director of the UCLA Kidney Exchange Program made news for successfully transplanting a healthy kidney into a second patient.
 He did this after the first recipient’s tragic death in an auto accident.

 We continue to learn more about transplantation, how the body handles it, and how recovery works.
 In the case of many recipients, a healthy organ – even one that has been transplanted before – can still make a lifesaving impact.
 Additionally, the procedure by Dr. Veale and his team successfully re-transplanted a donated kidney into a 70-year old woman who had been waiting for a new kidney while on dialysis for close to 10 years.

 This new practice in transplantation brings hope to the over 100,000 people in the U.S. waiting to receive a lifesaving organ transplant.
 Shockingly, nearly 1,500 of those waiting are our neighbors and community members in Colorado and Wyoming.
 This includes men and women of all ages and children.

 “I don’t want to see a healthy kidney that was functioning well after a transplant go to waste,” Dr. Veale says.
 “About 20 to 25 percent of patients who have a kidney transplant die with a functioning kidney.
 There are so many years of life left on those kidneys that could save other people.”